 These maps provided by Wetland Studies and Solutions, Inc. (WSSI) evaluated the existing conditions of the stormwater system throughout the project area.
 Each map shows how the existing stormwater system conveys runoff for different levels of storm severity.
 The 2-Year storm event has a 50% chance of occurring in a given year.
 The 10-Year storm event has a 10% chance of occurring in a given year.
 The storm event we experienced on May 6, 2024, was considered a 100-Year storm event.
 The 100-Year storm event has a 1% chance of occurring in a given year.

-Open House Meeting
+First Open House Meeting - June 2, 2025

 The City of Harrisonburg's Drainage Improvement Program aims to identify and address local flooding and drainage concerns.
-Residents in the Hill Street, Rock Street, and East Elizabeth Street area applied to the program due to deteriorating stormwater pipes and recurring urban flooding—especially during heavy rain events like the May 6, 2024 storm.
+Residents in the Hill Street, Rock Street, and East Elizabeth Street area applied to the program due to deteriorating stormwater pipes and recurring urban flooding — especially during heavy rain events like the May 6, 2024 storm.
 While this neighborhood is not located in a FEMA-designated floodplain, frequent runoff impacts yards and basements.
 In response, the City has partnered with Wetland Studies and Solutions, Inc. (WSSI) to evaluate the current stormwater system, explore infrastructure upgrades or alternative routing options, and identify opportunities to reduce both the frequency and severity of flooding.
 Before evaluating potential alternatives, the City wants to hear from the community to help guide our next steps.
 We’re interested in whether the model reflects your experience, whether there are any issues we may have overlooked, and what priorities or ideas you would like us to consider as we evaluate potential improvements.

 Take our survey to let us know if the Existing Conditions Model matches your flooding experience!